Jeancmd989/appecotech/README.md

-Hello guys, We are team 1 of UPC
+Hi guys, we are team 1 from UPC for the Web Application Architecture course.